Oklahoma Schools Offering EMT Training

 - At Oklahoma City Community College, students can pursue basic EMT or paramedic studies at the certificate level or earn a 2-year degree in this field.
 The college is based roughly 11 miles southwest of the Oklahoma City downtown area.

 - Rogers State University is found about 30 miles northeast of downtown Tulsa.
-Certificate and associate degree studies for EMTs are offered at this school.
+Associate degree studies for EMTs are offered at this school.

 Comparison of Schools